upsidr/importer/docs/details/commands.md

    importer [command]

 COMMANDS:
-   preview        Provides Importer update and purge previews update, up     Processes Importer markers and update the file in place generate, gen  Processes Importer markers and send output to stdout or file purge          Removes all imported lines and update the file in place
+   preview        Provides previews of Importer update and purge results update, up     Processes Importer markers and update the file in place generate, gen  Processes Importer markers and send output to stdout or file purge          Removes all imported lines and update the file in place